Former Kenyan President Daniel arap Moi dies | DW | 04.02.2020

-The former president of Kenya, Daniel arap Moi, has died aged 95.
-He had been hospitalized for over a month.
+The former president of Kenya, Daniel arap Moi, has died aged 95 after being hospitalized for over a month.

-The news was announced Tuesday by the current president, Uhuru Kenyatta, on the East African country's state broadcaster.
+The news was announced Tuesday by the current president, Uhuru Kenyatta, on the East African country's state broadcaster, Citizen Television.

 Read more: Opinion: Moi and me